 Lee KS, Kim TJ, Pratx G, “Single-Cell Tracking with PET using a Novel Trajectory Reconstruction Algorithm,” IEEE Trans Med Imag, pp. 994-1003, Nov 2014 [Pubmed]

-This project aims to develop an innovative methodology for measuring radionuclide uptake in single cells using a standard flow cytometer.
-The rationale for this aim is that flow cytometry in its current form can only interrogate cellular states by detecting fluorescence emissions from single cells, a process that excludes small-molecule compounds that are neither intrinsically fluorescent nor can be labeled with a fluorophore.
+This project aims to develop an innovative methodology for measuring radionuclide uptake in single cells with throughput similar to flow cytometer.
+Flow cytometry in its current form can only interrogate cellular states by detecting fluorescence emissions from single cells, a process that excludes small-molecule compounds that are neither intrinsically fluorescent nor can be labeled with a fluorophore.
 Many small molecules can be labeled with beta-emitting radionuclides such as 11C, 18F, 32P, 35S, 64Cu, and 124I, which makes the proposed approach almost universal with respect to the range of molecules that can be utilized.
 However, detecting radionuclides within a flow cytometer poses a major challenge.
 Due to the high throughput, each cell can only be measured for a few milliseconds, which is too short for a significant number of radioactive decays to occur.
 Thus, we plan to use radiation responsive sensors to chemically record and store the number of radioactive decays that occur within each single cell over a prolonged exposure.
-Using microfluidics technology, we will encapsulate radioactive single cells and these sensors inside microdroplets.
-This will ensure that the sensors are uniquely associated with a single cell.
-After complete decay of the radionuclide label, these droplets will be flowed through a flow cytometer to retrieve the energy stored inside the PSP microcrystals, which is directly proportional to the number of radioactive decays that occurred within each single cell.
+Using microfluidics technology, we encapsulate radioactive single cells and radiofluorogenic sensors (which become fluorescent upon exposure to ionizing radiation) inside microdroplets.
+This helps ensure that the sensors are uniquely associated with a single cell.
+After complete decay of the radionuclide label, the fluorescence of each droplet is individually read out to estimate the number of radioactive decays that occurred within each single cell.